 There was a passing parade of locals walking past, dropping in for coffee or to shake hands with someone, even stopping their car in the middle of the road for a shouted chat with one of the drinkers.

 Suitably fortified, we started off down the street, and saw that the big brasserie at the bottom was opening its doors.

 Its terrace was flooded in warm sunshine, so we unanimously decided it was time for a second round of coffee.
-This was a real pleasure – the sun thawed out our limbs enough for us to finally take off our jackets.
+This was a real pleasure – the sun thawed us out enough to finally take off our jackets.

-We finally left town along the D15, turning off after a kilometre onto a wheel track through grassy fields, then over a footbridge and onto a small bitumen road at Eynac, which consisted of a few houses at the base of a gigantic steep-sided granite boulder, no doubt the remains of yet another volcanic plug.
+We left town along the D15, turning off after a kilometre onto a wheel track through grassy fields, then over a footbridge and onto a small bitumen road at Eynac.
+This village consisted of a few houses at the base of a gigantic steep-sided granite boulder, no doubt the remains of yet another volcanic plug.